Thailand January 2026

 How does Thailand compare?

-People in Thailand were much more positive than average regarding Action, Feedback & Recognition, and Leadership.
+People in Thailand were much more positive than average regarding Action, Feedback & Recognition, and Collaboration & Communication.

-People working in Thailand are more engaged than Hungary, Turkey, Belgium, and Netherlands.
-People working in Thailand are less engaged than Kenya, Mexico, Vietnam, and India.
+People working in Thailand are more engaged than Hungary, Netherlands, Denmark, and Germany.
+People working in Thailand are less engaged than Costa Rica, Vietnam, Mexico, and Brazil.

-People in Thailand were generally least favourable about Voice, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 17% of people disagreeing (-6% below average).
+People in Thailand were generally least favourable about Voice, and were most negative towards 'I rarely think about looking for a job at another company' with 14% of people disagreeing (-6% below average).

 How long do people stay?